AhmedMourad0/no-copy/README.md

  this manually due to a bug with the Kotlin plugin, [upvote](https://youtrack.jetbrains.com/issue/KT-37576).

 ## Caveats

-- Currently, you cannot have a method named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get IDE and compilation errors.
-(Attempting this, however, can be considered a bad practice as `copy` has a very defined behaviour in `Kotlin`, replacing it with your own custom implementation can be misleading)

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.